-A short-term class is defined as a class that is not scheduled to meet for the entire semester (16 weeks for fall and spring, eight weeks for summer)
+A short-term class is defined as a class that is not scheduled to meet for the entire semester (16 weeks for fall and spring, eight weeks for summer).

 Students should drop from classes by the published deadline if they are unable to attend or complete them.
 Students who do not withdraw themselves are subject to receive a grade issued by the instructor which could be a failing "F" grade.
 Courses dropped by the student after the 100% refund period will remain on a student transcript with a grade of "W." A "W" grade does not affect grade point average but may affect financial aid and scholarship eligibility.

-Students should check the course catalog to ensure they have met the prerequisites for the classes they intend to enroll in; it is the student’s responsibility to ensure prerequisites are met.
+Students should check the course catalog to ensure they have met the prerequisites for the classes they intend to enroll in; it is the student's responsibility to ensure that prerequisites are met.

 Students currently enrolled at WNC in a class that fulfills a prerequisite may enroll in the subsequent class.
 If the prerequisite class is not successfully completed, the student may be dropped from the subsequent class that required the prerequisite.

-Students who are seeking a degree or certificate of achievement may register for up to 18 units through myWNC; students who have not declared they are seeking a degree or certificate of achievement may register for up to 6 units.
+Students who are seeking a degree or certificate of achievement may register for up to 18 units through myWNC; students who have not declared they are seeking a degree or certificate of achievement may register for up to six units.
 Additional registration requires approval by a WNC counselor; the maximum number of units that may be approved for one semester is 21 units for degree/certificate seeking students.
-Enrollment in more than 21 units (15 for summer term) requires the approval of the Vice President of Student and Academic and Affairs.
+Enrollment in more than 21 units (15 for summer term) requires the approval of the Vice President of Student and Academic Affairs.

 The number of classes taken by a student, excluding courses taken for audit, makes up the total unit load.
 The load of a student receiving veterans benefits or financial assistance may have restrictions which affect the classes that apply to his/her course of study.
-Full-time students are defined as those who carry 12 or more units (six or more for summer); three-quarter-time students carry 9-11 units; half-time students carry 6-8 units.
+Full-time students are defined as those who carry 12 or more units (six or more for summer); three-quarter-time students carry 9-11 units; half-time students carry six-eight units.

 According to the Northwest Commission on Colleges and Universities guidelines, a three-unit lecture class usually requires three hours of class time per week; and a one-unit lecture class usually requires one hour of class time per week.
 A one-unit class requires one hour of class time per week.
 A one-unit laboratory class usually requires three hours of class time per week.

-Auditing a class is a process in which a student pays the fee, attends class sessions, received all the instruction, and genially does the assignments and the work of a regularly enrolled student.
+Auditing a class is a process in which a student pays the fee, attends class sessions, receives all the instruction, and generally does the assignments and the work of a regularly enrolled student.
 However, he/she does not receive a grade or credit.
 The student is not required to take examinations.
-The last semester date to change credit/audit status for full-term classes is the end of the eight week of classes for a 16-week semester (fall and spring) or the end of the fourth week of classes for the summer session.
+The last semester date to change credit/audit status for full-term classes is the end of the eighth week of classes for a 16-week semester (fall and spring) or the end of the fourth week of classes for the summer session.
 For courses that meet longer than 16 weeks, or less than 16 weeks but for at least two weeks, students may change credit/audit status during the first 50 percent of the class.
 For classes that meet for less than two weeks, students may not change their credit/audit status after the class begins.
 After the semester begins, students enrolling in short-term classes must use an enrollment form to change credit/audit status.
 Full-term classes may be changed through myWNC using the "edit" function under "enroll."